 More information on Anti Social Behaviour can be found on the Gov.uk website

-The Community Trigger gives victims and communities the right to request that agencies deal with persistent ASB by reviewing their case and any actions taken.
-Any resident within East Herts can request a trigger if they feel they meet the criteria.
+The ASB Case Review gives victims and communities the right to request that agencies deal with persistent anti-social behaviour (ASB) case by reviewing their case and any actions taken.
+Any resident within East Herts can request a ASB Case Review if they feel they meet the criteria.

-What is the criteria for the Community Trigger?
+What is the criteria for the ASB Case Review?

-The Community Trigger can be used if you have complained to East Herts Council, Herts Police and/or your Housing Association / Registered Social Landlord on 3 or more occasions about separate incidents in the past 6 months.
+The ASB Case Review can be used if you have complained to East Herts Council, Herts Police and/or your Housing Association / Registered Social Landlord on 3 or more occasions about separate incidents in the past 6 months.
 Where the same incident has been reported to more than one agency this is classed as one incident.
 This is called the threshold.
 If the threshold is not met the case review will not occur.

-Any resident within East Herts can request a trigger if they feel they meet the above criteria.
+Any resident within East Herts can request a ASB Case Review if they feel they meet the above criteria.
 In addition, someone can request one on behalf of their relative or friend should they have their consent to do so.
 Anonymous requests however will not be processed.